austinloveless/AWSDenver-serverless/README.md

 ![Picture of Selecting express.js](link-to-image)

-Give the project a name and selected "GitHub" as your repository of choice".
-Connect your project to github and select "Next"
+Give the project a name and selected "GitHub" as your repository of choice.
+Connect your project to github and select "Next" and "Create Project". *Be sure you select GitHub*

 ![Picture of project details](link-to-image)